 Stocks of road salt and grit are controlled by the Roads Operations and Asset Manager.
-A minimum stock of 4500t of 6mm low moisture salt is held prior to November between Fushiebridge Salt dome and at Crummock (Scotland) Ltd, yard at Butlerfield Industrial Estate.
+A minimum stock of 3000t of 6mm low moisture salt is held prior to 1st November at Fushiebridge in the Salt dome, further deliveries will be utilised as required throughout the winter period.
 This stockholding will be used for the road and footway network as well as the NHS facilities.

 This stock of salt is subject to routine reporting on use and current levels to the Scottish Government and may be sequestered to provide mutual aid to other authorities.
 As such it is prudent to instigate conservation measures during periods of prolonged snowfall or low temperatures (i.e. mixing salt with grit, using grit only on footways and grit bins).
+This will be carried out in accordance with Appendix H of the Code of Practice.

-There is a further stock of salt to be used in School grounds.
+This includes a stock of salt to be used in School grounds.
 This will also be managed by the Roads Operations and Asset Manager to monitor use.